battaglr/friendly-queries/readme.md

 Human-friendly media queries for Sass.

+> **IMPORTANT NOTICE**: this project is deprecated and unmaintained.
+> I no longer think that this simplifies working with media queries
+> since it only adds an unnecessary abstraction layer.

 ## Overview

 A set of mixins that attempts to make working with media queries a bit easier